Why SSL on one page?

 If you don’t want to move to SSL entirely because you’re afraid to lose your ranking, don’t worry.
 If you redirect your site with 301 permanent redirects, this does not happen.

-Sometimes your site become a bit slower when on SSL.
-This might be especially noticeable when you have a lot of resources loading from external domains.
-Or your site might use a service that doesn’t support SSL.
-Trying to get that service to start supporting SSL would be the best solution of course.
-But if you’ve got your mind set on enabling SSL on just one page, you can.
+Still, there might be some use case to only enable SSL on a specific page.
+For instance, your site might use a service that doesn’t support SSL/HTTPS.
+Trying to get that service to start supporting SSL is always the preferred solution.
+But if you’ve got your mind set on enabling SSL on just one page, you can do so.

 The manual solution

-You could do this manually as described below.
-This won’t give you the mixed content fixer, though.
+You can do this manually as described below.

-2. Look for the root of your website
+- Navigate to the root folder of your website

-3. Find the .htaccess file.
-Sometimes you have to enable the “Show hidden files” option
+- Find the .htaccess file.
+In some cases you have to enable the “Show hidden files” option before the file becomes visible

 RewriteEngine on